pspeder/LinuxAss.s/CLI-tools/processes.md

   (they display a short help message, usually describing command usage, commands and switches).
 Try, e.g., `git --help`

+####pids
+`pid` stands for __P__rocess __ID__entification and is a unique number assigned to each running process.
+These can sometimes be stored in files, who, then, usually ends in `.pid`.

+N.B.: An application may or may not spawn multiple processes per instance, depending on their complexity (examples of mulitple process applications could include: threaded applications and applications that call external libraries).
+If you use `htop` you can get a tree view indicating which processes started which other processes.

 Assignments
 -----------
 1. Find out which processes are currently running the system.